bum2/fair-polls/README.md

 Adds an AJAX poll system to your WordPress blog.
 You can also easily add a poll into your WordPress's blog post/page.

 ## Description
 Adapted from GaMerZ's WP-Polls v2.68 (forking https://github.com/lesterchan/fair-polls) to meet the Fair.Coop requirements: Allow to set 'full-member' as the minimum role for voting, and show results to others.
-Allows to delete only one user vote, also allows to link a related post thread (topic on a bbp forum, etc) and allows to set any answer (vote) as 'requiring arguments' (a reply or comment on the related debate post) from the same user, in a timespan.
+Allows to delete only one user vote, also allows to link a related post thread (topic on a bbp forum, etc) and allows to set any answer (vote) as 'requiring arguments' (eg. a reply or comment from the same user on the related debate post).
 Fair-Polls (inheriting from WP-Polls) is customizable via templates and css, and supports multiple selection of answers.

 ### Development
 [https://github.com/bum2/fair-polls](https://github.com/bum2/fair-polls "https://github.com/bum2/fair-polls")